-In each case, the control has the name "CNC" and the user is "operator" with a password of "1396".
-If you are connecting to a Domain then these names must be valid for the domain to which the controller is connecting.
+In each case, the control uses the Local Admin account and has the Computer Name "CNC", User Name "administrator" with a password of "1396".
+No additional user accounts should be added in order to maintain the performance of the cnc.

-The controller is set up at the factory to automatically log into the network on power up.
+The controller is set up at the factory to automatically log into the local machine, "CNC" as the Administrator.
+It is important that the "local" logon takes place because they system needs to have Administrative rights on the local machine.
+Network connections can then be mapped to a share on the host network using whatever user name the customer provides, if the network mapping is set to re-establish on power up when it is created, then it will automatically be setup when the control is turned on.
 If it is necessary to change the user names and/or password you may have to go to the registry editor to make these changes.
 The appropriate keys are located in:

-HKEY_LOCAL_MACHINE->Software->Microsoft->Windows NT->CurrentVersion->WinLogon
+HKEY\LOCAL\MACHINE->Software->Microsoft->Windows NT->CurrentVersion->WinLogon